Suavemente: Singles

-After "Suavemente" debuted at number 15 on the US Billboard Hot Latin Songs chart for the week ending April 25, 1998, the magazine's John Lannert predicted that Crespo could "easily win a new artist award" in 1999.
+After "Suavemente" debuted at number 15 on the U.S. Billboard Hot Latin Songs chart for the week ending April 25, 1998, the magazine's John Lannert predicted that Crespo could "easily win a new artist award" in 1999.
 Billboard music analyst Karl Ross called the album's title song "a sultry [track] about the power of a kiss".
 For the week ending May 16 "Suavemente" peaked at number one, displacing "Una Fan Enamorada" by Servando y Florentino.
 Crespo became the first merengue recording artist with a number-one single on the Hot Latin Songs chart since Dominican singer Juan Luis Guerra's "El Costo De la Vida" six years earlier.
 "Suavemente" remained at number one with 13 million audience impressions, a four-percent increase over the previous week.
 The song broke the record for most weeks at number one for a tropical-music recording on the Hot Latin Songs chart (six) since Billboard began monitoring Latin airplay in 1986, and it was number one on the Tropical Songs chart for nine consecutive weeks.
 "Suavemente" ended 1998 as the year's most-successful tropical single.
-Sony Discos president Oscar Llord told Billboard about the "carefulness" of crossing over into the English-language market, calling the lead single a process done "naturally" as a result of two US radio stations (in Miami and New) York requesting a Spanglish version.
+Sony Discos president Oscar Llord told Billboard about the "carefulness" of crossing over into the English-language market, calling the lead single a process done "naturally" as a result of two U.S. radio stations (in Miami and New) York requesting a Spanglish version.
 The bilingual version was released in Germany in the second quarter of 1999.
 "Suavemente" became Crespo's most-popular song and a "teenage anthem" in the Latino community.
 It was the first Sony Music Latin release to debut on the U.S. Billboard Hot 100 chart, peaking at number 84.